swanson/autocastr/README.md

     python autocastr.py

 *where?*
-After you run the script, your podcasts are the `autocastr/podcasts/` directory, split into folders that you can easily burn to a CD with your favorite program.
+After you run the script, your podcasts are in the `autocastr/podcasts/` directory, split into numbered folders that you can easily burn to a CD with your favorite program.

 *how can i..?*